aditichandure/superstore-sales-analysis/README.md

 ## Business Questions
 1. What is the yearly total sales and profit?
 2. What is the total sales, average sales and percent of total sales of each category?
-3. What are the sales by category and sub-category?
+3. What are the profits by products(sub_category)?
-4. What are the sales by region and state?
+4. What are the sales by products(sub_category)?
-5. Which subcategories have the highest and lowest total sales overall?
-6. Which subcategories have the highest and lowest total profit overall?
-7. Which region generates the highest sales and profit?
-8. What are the profit margins by region?
-9. What are the top and bottom states total sales and profits with their profit margins?What are the top and bottom states total sales and profits with their profit margins?
-10. What are the top 10 cities total sales and profits with their profit margins?
-11. What is discount vs average sales?
-12. What is the total discount per product category?
-13. What are the most discounted subcategories(product type)?
-14. What is the highest total sales and profit per category in each region?
-15. What is the highest total sales and profit per category in each state?
-16. What are the top 15 most profitable products?
-17. Which segment makes the most of our sales and profit?
+5. Which segment makes the most of our sales and profit?

 ## Data Cleaning and Preparation
 ### Duplicate Values